Tencent/ncnn/docs/developer-guide/operators.md

 |bias_data|float|

 # binaryop
- This operation is used for binary computation, and the calculation rule depends on the broadcasting rule. [broadcasting rule](https://github.com/Tencent/ncnn/wiki/binaryop-broadcasting)
+ This operation is used for binary computation, and the calculation rule depends on the [broadcasting rule](https://github.com/Tencent/ncnn/wiki/binaryop-broadcasting).
 ```
 C = binaryop(A, B)
 ```